googleapis/nodejs-firestore/api-report/firestore.api.md

     get writeTime(): Timestamp;
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
-//
 // @beta
 function xor(first: BooleanExpression, second: BooleanExpression, ...additionalConditions: BooleanExpression[]): BooleanExpression;

 // Warnings were encountered during analysis:
 //
-// build/types/src/aggregate.d.ts:48:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/aggregate.d.ts:49:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/bulk-writer.d.ts:49:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/bulk-writer.d.ts:83:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/bulk-writer.d.ts:146:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration